-SAFETY DIVISION
+SAFETY DIVISION (BFO)

-Enhances highway safety through the administration of the Motor Carrier Safety and Hazardous Materials Transportation Unit and Virginia Motor Vehicle Safety Inspection Program.
+The Safety Division enhances highway safety through the administration of the Motor Carrier Safety and Hazardous Materials Transportation Unit and Virginia Motor Vehicle Safety Inspection Program.
 The Division is subdivided into seven operational areas that correspond with each of the seven BFO field divisions.
 The Division also maintains and promotes intradepartmental safety, and maintains complete records on all motor vehicle or other accidents in which Departmental equipment is involved or personal injury to employees of the Department is experienced.

-MOTOR CARRIER SAFETY PROGRAM:

-Ensures commercial trucks and buses, operating on Virginia highways, meet all safety requirements through comprehensive inspections and measurement.
+MOTOR CARRIER SAFETY PROGRAM: Ensures commercial trucks and buses, operating on Virginia highways, meet all safety requirements through comprehensive inspections, measurement, and crash investigations.
+Motor Carrier Safety Troopers are assigned to separate Area Offices corresponding with each of the seven BFO field Divisions.